Release Notes for Confluent Cloud¶

 - Data flow is now GA.
 This feature provides a visual representation of the data flow paths (edges) between producers, topics, and consumers within a cluster.

-- Google Cloud Platform customers can now sign up for Confluent Cloud annual commitments using the GCP marketplace and utilize their GCP commit towards usage-based consumption of Confluent Cloud.
-For more information, see Get Started with Confluent Cloud on the GCP Marketplace with Commitments.
+- Google Cloud customers can now sign up for Confluent Cloud annual commitments using the Google Cloud marketplace and utilize their Google Cloud commit towards usage-based consumption of Confluent Cloud.
+For more information, see Get Started with Confluent Cloud on the Google Cloud Marketplace with Commitments.

 June 5, 2020¶